git-town/git-town/website/src/typical-dev-commands.md

 # Typical development workflow

-The following four Git Town commands automate the steps in the typical development workflow:
+The following four Git Town commands automate the typical development workflow:

 - You start hacking by running [git hack](./commands/hack.md) to create a feature branch.